FREE ITEM

 (Restricted to: Auto Gunner, Heavy+)

-A closed bolt, belt-fed machine gun, compared to the SR-60B, the Super 150 sports a higher fire rate in exchange for lower accuracy, but the biggest advantage seen in the weapon is the ammunition belt, being easier to reload and clear of jams compared to mag fed machine guns.
-The Super 150 can be seen often among USRF machine gunners.
+A closed bolt, belt-fed machine gun.
+Compared to the SR-60B, the Super 150 sports a higher fire rate in exchange for lower accuracy, but the biggest advantage seen in the weapon is high high-capacity ammunition belt, which is easier to clear of jams compared to magazine-fed machine guns.

 BASE TOOL: Insurgent